-Tonight, assuming you’re in the Northern Hemisphere, you can easily find the legendary Big Dipper, called The Plough by our friends in the U.K. or The Wagon throughout much of Europe.
+Tonight, assuming you’re in the Northern Hemisphere, you can easily find the legendary Big Dipper, called The Plough by our friends in the United Kingdom or The Wagon throughout much of Europe.
 This familiar star pattern is high in the north at nightfall in June.
-Find it, and let it be your guide to the Little Dipper, too.
+Find it, and let it be your guide to the Little Dipper.

 Indeed, you can find the Big Dipper easily because its shape really resembles a dipper.
 And it is made up of moderately bright stars.
 Meanwhile, the Little Dipper isn’t as easy to find.
 You need a dark sky to see the Little Dipper, so be sure to avoid city lights.

 How to find the Dippers

-Assuming you’re in the Northern Hemisphere, simply face northward on a June evening and watch for a large dipper-like pattern.
+Assuming you’re in the Northern Hemisphere, simply face northward on a June evening and look for a large dipper-like pattern.
 Which way is north?
 Rotate around until your left side faces the sunset point.
 You are now looking toward the north.
 That easy-to-see pattern high in the sky will be the Big Dipper.
 Also, notice that the Big Dipper has two parts: a bowl and a handle.
 The bowl has four stars, and the handle has three.
 See the two outer stars in the bowl?
 They’re known as The Pointers because they point to the North Star, which is also known as Polaris.

 Once you’ve found Polaris, you can find the Little Dipper.
 Polaris marks the end of the handle of the Little Dipper.
-You need a dark night to see the Little Dipper in full, because it’s so much fainter than its larger and brighter counterpart.
-If your skies are not really dark, you might be able to trace out only the three brightest stars in the Little Dipper.
+You need a dark night to see the all of the Little Dipper, because it’s fainter than its larger and brighter counterpart.
+If your skies are not very dark, you might see only the three brightest stars in the Little Dipper.
 Those three stars are Polaris and the two end stars in the bowl of the Little Dipper.